 The temple was built in the year 1560 along the banks of the Mekong river and the Nam Khan river intersecting at the ancient capital of the Kingdom of Laos.
 Originally, the Royal Temple was used to hold the ceremony of crowning for the King and also as a monastery.
 After the fall of the monarchy, it still remains a significant symbol of religion, royalty, and traditional art and craft of Laos.

-Tip: When entering the palace, you must not reveal your shoulder and knee.
+Tip: When entering the temple, you must not reveal your shoulder and knee.
 The local staff will ask you to rent some clothes in case you need to cover up, and a locker if you need to store your belongings.

 Learn history at the Royal Palace